-- "[Jesus] is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world" (1 John 2:2 NIV) and - "God was reconciling the world to himself in Christ, not counting men's sins against them."
+- ⊕ "[Jesus] is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world" (1 John 2:2) and - ⊕ "God was reconciling the world to himself in Christ, not counting men's sins against them."
 (2 Corinthians 5:19).

 Why did He do it?
 Simply because He loves us!
 He wants us to live with Him forever in His heavenly kingdom.
 So He paid the debt we owed and saved us from the hell we deserved!
 Think about that incredible love!
 Think about that unlimited forgiveness!
 How does it make you feel to be "spiritually debt-free?"
 Pretty good huh?
 Like an eternal burden and weight have been lifted off your shoulders.

 Now think about the times that others have sinned against you.
-How big is the "debt" of their sins against you compared to the mountain of sins that God forgave you in Christ?
-Who are we to be bitter, angry, and vengeful demanding "payment" for other people's "\$20 dollar sins" against us, when God has forgiven our \$12 million?
-That's what Paul was pointing to when he wrote these words in Ephesians (which we just studied a couple of weeks ago in our Bible Class), "Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
-32 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you."
-(Ephesians 4:31-32 NIV).
+Sometimes people can hurt us pretty badly and sin against us many times, over and over again.
+Those sins against us are not a small amount.
+We might even consider them to be "several thousand dollar sins."
+But how big is the "debt" of their sins against you compared to the mountain of sins that God forgave you in Christ?
+Who are we to be bitter, angry, and vengeful demanding "payment" for other people's against us, when God has forgiven our \$50 billion dollar sin debt?
+That's what Paul was pointing to when he wrote these words in Ephesians, "Get rid of every kind of bitterness, rage, anger, quarreling, and slander, along with every kind of malice.
+32 Instead, be kind and compassionate to one another, forgiving one another, just as God in Christ has forgiven us."
+(Ephesians 4:31-32 EHV).

 "Yes, pastor, but you don't know how badly I've been hurt...or wronged...or mistreated!"
-Yet, Jesus tells us, Forgive as You have been Forgiven.
+Yet, Jesus tells us to forgive as we have been forgiven.
 Think of the story of Joseph from our Old Testament reading for this morning: He was mistreated, abused, even sold into slavery by his own brothers and eventually spent years in an Egyptian prison!
 Yet, in the end he not only forgave His brothers but was kind and generous to them and provided for their families (cf. Genesis 50:19-21).
 Why?
 How could he possibly do that?
 Because he knew and appreciated the incredible love and goodness God had shown him in his lifetime.
 He saw how God had turned the evil that had been done to him around for good and raised him to second in command of all of Egypt so that he could save his family (and in fact the line of the Savior, Jesus) during the years of famine.

 "Yes, pastor, I can forgive them, but I'll never forget!"
-Again, Jesus tells us, Forgive as You have been Forgiven.
+Again, Jesus tells us to forgive as we have been forgiven.
 God Himself, the One who knows all things and could never "forget" something if He didn't want to, shows us that truly forgiving "from [your] heart," as Jesus says in our text, includes forgetting!
 God's love for us is so full and so free that He really does forgive and forget our sin.
 He tells us in His Word,